Do Alabama and Georgia Law Differ in Criminal Court?

 The city itself might not change, but the laws differ when you cross state lines.
 If you get arrested, where you are located could make a big difference in your criminal case.
 Each state has its own criminal code that they work to uphold on a daily basis.
 If you live or are visiting the area, being familiar with the laws of each state is in your best interest.
 Inadvertently breaking an unknown law could land yourself in hot water.

-Phillips and Sellers – Your Experienced Attorneys
+Phillips and Sellers – Your Experienced Attorneys for Georgia and Alabama Legal Cases

 If you are arrested, make Phillips and Sellers, your first call.
 Since Alabama and Georgia share an urban area, retaining an attorney that is experienced in both states could be crucial to your case.
 This will ensure that they are familiar with the laws in each state and know what the best route for your defense will be.
 The exact location of your crime could end up playing a major role in your defense.